adityathebe/telegramForwarder/readme.md

 3. Enable Transformation
   *Purpose*: Replace particular words in messages with your own words.
 Remove particular words or phrases in messages
 4. Setup redirections from/to bots, groups, or people each direction
-5. The FREE version only offers up to 10 active redirections on your list.
+5. The FREE version only offers up to **10 active redirections** on your list.
-  I would like the ability for PAID subscribers to buy package of 50 additional redirections.
+  I would like the ability for PAID subscribers to buy package of **50 additional redirections**.
   Admin has the ability to specify any # of redirections.
   Limit up to 100,000 redirections.
   No limit – unlimited would be great to have as well.
-  *Purpose*: You want to have more than 10 active redirection on your list.
-    The number of messages, passing through your redirections, is unlimited anyways (for both free and paid redirections).
-    So a single source (Channel) -> Bot counts as 1 redirection.
-Or Bot -> Bot is another re-direction.

 # WORKFLOW